hollyperley23/yt2009-wii/readme.md

 [windows_setup.pdf](windows_setup.pdf)

+## please patch the conf file in your wad properly and don't use https ##

 ## also clear your assets often to avoid crashes!

 ## Make sure to patch leanback_ajax.json with your ip adress and EVERY swf I tell you!